 Slowly but surely, the vaccine is being distributed.
-In the meantime, area arts and cultural organizations are finding ways to keep audiences virtually engaged.
+In the meantime, area arts organizations are finding ways to keep audiences virtually engaged.
 Here’s a quick peek at four inspired music programs.

 Florida Studio Theatre